ceberz/riaction/README.md

     @api.log_event("player", "username", "zortnac", "make_a_comment", {:post => 33})

-_Note: If a class both declares itself as a profile and declares one or more events, and wants to refer to itself as the profile for any of those events, use `:trigger => :self`_
+_Note: If a class both declares itself as a profile and declares one or more events, and wants to refer to itself as the profile for any of those events, use `:profile => :self`_

 ## IActionable ##